kanekirsten07/ZombieGameCS113/README.md

 To run this game on Mac OS, run the Outbreak.app file.

 To run this game on Linux, run the Outbreak.x86 file.

+All of the code and art assets can be found at: http://www.github.com/samuraichikx/ZombieGameCS113